Kentucky Center for School Safety Launches a Pilot Project of the S.T.O.P.! Tipline

 (FRANKFORT, Ky.) – KSP launched a statewide Active Shooter Training Program (ASTP) as part of a Safe School Initiative developed by the agency for the purpose of heightening security practices for maximum school safety.
 The KSP, with input from school administrators across the state, has developed a program aimed at assisting Kentucky schools on how to respond effectively during an active shooter incident.
 This program is designed to provide four levels of assistance to aid school officials in establishing or complimenting their current emergency management response plans.
 These levels include, on-site visits, target hardening, lock down drills and hands-on role-playing scenarios that simulate an active shooter incident within a school setting.
 Click to read more

-KCSS thanks all who participated in the online pledge,
+KCSS thanks all who participated in the online pledge.
+A special

-"SHOUT OUT" of appreciate to our "GREEN" and "BLUE"
+"SHOUT OUT" of appreciation to our "GREEN" and "BLUE"

 school districts!
 "GREAT JOB!"

 Hope everyone has been able to celebrate Ky Safe Schools Week in your School and join us as we S.T.O.P!
 Bullying, Violence and Risky Behaviors in our Schools.

 The passage of Senate Bill 8/HB 354 (http://www.lrc.ky.gov/record/13RS/SB8.htm), which changes several of Kentucky’s current school safety statutes, took effect on June 25, 2013.
 This bill expands current law by requiring schools and districts to include community first responders in their emergency plans, and presents an opportunity for review and refinement of current emergency and safety practices through continuous improvement.